-If a corporate issuer believes our governance research contains an error, we encourage them to immediately notify us via the ISS Help Center.
-If we determine that there is a material error that should be brought to our clients' attention, we will promptly issue a "Proxy Alert" which is the mechanism we use to update a previously issued report.
+If a corporate issuer believes an ISS research report contains an error, we encourage them to immediately notify us via the ISS Help Center.
+If we determine that there is a material error that should be brought to our clients' attention, we will promptly issue a "Proxy Alert" which is the mechanism we use to update a previously issued report, if sufficient time is available before the voting deadlines in that market for our clients to review any changes (which could include a change to a previously issued vote recommendation) and to act upon this information, if they so choose.

 Similarly, if new, significant information relating to a voting issue is publicly disclosed in a timely manner and ISS is informed of its availability, a Proxy Alert may be issued if sufficient time is available before the voting deadlines in that market for our clients to review any changes in the Proxy Alert (which could include a change to a previously issued vote recommendation) and to act upon this information if they so choose.

 The clients who received the original report will automatically receive any Proxy Alerts issued for that company.